 If you hold multicurrency positions in a specific Share Class, please contact the Hong Kong Representative before 4:00 p.m.
 Hong Kong time on 7 May 2025 to arrange the currency in which you would like to receive your liquidation proceeds.
 Unless otherwise agreed by the Hong Kong Representative, liquidation proceeds can only be made in the Reference Currency of the Share Class or, where available, in a currency other than the base currency the Sub-Fund (the "Dealing Currency").
-Payments made in a currency other than the Reference Currency of the Share Class or a Dealing Currency available for the Share Class, as agreed by the Hong Kong Representative, will require a foreign exchange transaction.
+Payments made in a currency other than the Reference Currency of the Share Class, as agreed by the Hong Kong Representative, will require a foreign exchange transaction.
 This operation will be arranged by the Hong Kong Representative at the shareholder's expense on the basis of the exchange rate applicable as at the Dealing Day.
-Such foreign exchange expenses will be in addition to any foreign exchange expenses incurred when converting proceeds from the disposal of assets into the Reference Currency/ Dealing Currency of the Share Class (such expenses are included within the Share Class' net asset value per Share).
+Such foreign exchange expenses will be in addition to any foreign currency of the Share Class (such expenses are included within the Share Class' net asset value per Share).
 If no specific currency request is received, the liquidation proceeds will be paid to you in the Reference Currency of the Share Class.